AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 In the following experiments, we use GPU during training by default.

 When use solvers, "gap" is calculated based on the objective of its solution and the best bound.
-When we use our method, "gap-best" is calculated based on the objective of our solution and the best one over other methods.
+When we use our method, "gap_best" is calculated based on the objective of our solution and the best one over other methods.
 To distinguish them, we use "gap-best" for our method.
+The "gap_best" is calculated by $gap\_best = \frac{obj - obj*} { obj*}$, where $obj$ is the objective value of our method, and $obj*$ is the best objective value over all comparison methods.
 Therefore, we may see that the solution of solvers is better than ours, but the "gap" of solvers is larger than "gap-best" of our method, which is caused by different calculations.

 1) __Gset__

 [Gset](https://web.stanford.edu/~yyye/yyye/Gset/) is opened by Stanford university.
-In the following table, the gap is calculated by $\frac{obj - obj*} { obj*}$, where $obj$ is the objective value of our method, and $obj*$ is the best objective value over all comparison methods.

 | graph | #nodes| #edges | BLS | DSDP | KHLWG | RUN-CSP | PI-GNN | Gurobi (0.5 h) | Gap | Gurobi (1 h) |Gap | Gurobi (10 h) |Gap | Ours | Gap-best |
 |---|----------|----|---|-----|-----|--------|----------|------| ---| ---| ----|----| ---| ----|----|